...that when students learn self-discipline, they can achieve anything.

 The first semester is a study of current events.
 Students learn how to research a topic and sort out biases and consider their sources.
 Tools for this seminar are newspapers, online sources, and journals.
 For parents, this is a great opportunity to teach students how to think about and respond to their world.
 Most parents enjoy the one-on-one time they spend with their students, researching interesting and relevant topics to prepare for this seminar.
 Students spend the second semester studying and preparing a case to be heard in a county courthouse at the end of the semester.
 Students play roles as attorneys and witnesses for the prosecution and the defense, and decide on the most effective way to present their cases.
 The skills practiced in this mock trial are critical thinking, public speaking, and persuasive presentation.

-Just as in Challenge A, we give students guidelines on research so that they can write their own history of science, instead of just reading a textbook.
-This method of study allows students to take ownership of their study of science, and students give it their all because they get to show their work in seminar.
+Just as in Challenge A, we give students guidelines on research so that they can write their own history of astronomy, instead of just reading a textbook.
+This method allows students to take ownership of their study of astronomy, while applying disciple to complete their projects on time and presenting in community.
 Students retain the great moments in scientific achievement in the context of history, which forms a good foundation for more intensive science studies that will follow.

 The study of logic equips students to reason well.
 Many educators believe that if a child wants to argue (and they usually do at this age!), we should take advantage of that interest and teach them to do it well.
 Formal logic is an enjoyable subject for students of this age, although they do have to be diligent about memorizing the vocabulary and practicing at home.
 Students use an introductory logic book the first semester and an intermediate logic book the second semester, giving them a full understanding of formal logic.